1 – Value for Money

 The dockyard of Alanya (Tersane) is widely considered to be the first built in all of the Mediterranean region.
 Constructed in 1227, it has a width of 56 metres and a maximum depth of 44 metres.

 Another site of importance is the Damlataş Cave.
 This sits at the foot of the castle hill and was discovered, by accident, as recently as 1948.
 It has a maximum depth of 50 metres and a height of 15 metres – its standout features are the stalagmites and stalagtites that have formed over the years.
-The cave is popularly known as an ‘curing cave’ due to the widespread belief in its capability to ease respiratory complaints – indeed, most of the early visitors were local residents who suffered from asthma.
+The cave is popularly known as an ‘curing cave’ due to the widespread belief in its capability to ease respiratory complaints – indeed, most of the early visitors were local residents who suffered from these complaints.

 Further Afield – Alanya is ideally located as a base from which to explore further afield and there are numerous tour operators offering 1 – 3 day excursions to some of Turkey’s most famous sites.
 These include: